tkurze/chemotion-docs/docs/installation.md

 ```

 The services are now up and running and will be available on [localhost:8000](http://localhost:8000).
 To simplify this installation process, the steps are all gathered in a single shell script that can be found [here](https://ptrxyz.github.io/chemotion-docs/data/install.sh).
 Feel free to use this, yet this does not consider any user specific configuration and is thus not meant to be used in a production environment.
+Further, the script does not check if any files in the target folders `$(pwd)/chemotion_eln_server` and `$(pwd)/chemotion-docker` exist.
+Files might be overwritten, so handle with care!

 ### Setting up a Reverse-Proxy